Privacy Policy

 5. Does RIME share personal data with other parties?

 RIME does not share any internal marketing data including personal data with anyone outside the RIME Group.
-Marketing data is shared within the RIME Group in the Middle East, North Africa and Mediterranean regions.
+Marketing data may be shared within the RIME Group in the Middle East, North Africa and Mediterranean regions.

 RIME’s core business is to collect business information, which may include personal data, for the provision of trade information services (commercial data).
 RIME shares this commercial data with: